odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 Instead of putting the logic into gigantic (fat) "Models", we but the logic into smaller, specialized [Service](https://en.wikipedia.org/wiki/Service_((systems_architecture) classes, aka (**Application Service**, Transaction Script etc.).

-A service provices a specific functionality or a set of functionalities, such as the retrieval of specified information or the execution of a set of operations, with a purpose that different clients can reuse for different purposes.
+A service provides a specific functionality or a set of functionalities, such as the retrieval of specified information or the execution of a set of operations, with a purpose that different clients can reuse for different purposes.